Testing and development of products and services

 Achmea has signed up to the United Nations Principles for Responsible Investment (PRI)

-As a member of the Dutch Association of Insurers, Achmea supports the Energy Agreement for sustainable growth.
-We do this, among other things, by investing in renewable energy and communicating to companies in which we invest in to account for taking measures to reduce their greenhouse gas emissions.
+.
+We do this, among other things, by investing in renewable energy and by appealing companies in which we invest, to take measures to reduce their greenhouse gas emissions.

 We have translated these (international) treaties and initiatives into our Engagement Guidelines: concrete normative rules that we use as a guideline for the dialogue we conduct with companies.
 We use both general and sector-specific guidelines.